Answering the questions below will help you determine if permission is needed for a particular use of copyrighted material.

 - Titles, names, short phrases, slogans or familiar symbols and designs.

-- Typographical designs, lettering, coloring or listing of ingredients
+- Typographical designs, lettering, coloring or listing of ingredients (trademark law may apply)

 - Information that is common property with no original authorship, such as calendars, height/weight charts, etc.